-The Sexual Impulse Disorder Residential Program at Havenwyck Hospital is a 28-bed, licensed and secured residential program specifically designed for male children and adolescents between nine and 17 years old.
+The Sexual Impulse Disorder Residential Program at Havenwyck Hospital is a secured residential program specifically designed for male children and adolescents between nine and 17 years old.
 Patients have emotional and/or behavioral problems, as well as sexually impulsive behaviors that require them to be in a secure, 24-hour supervised therapeutic mental health setting.

 Our objectives are to: